utkarshkolhe/fetch-receipt-processor/README.md

 │      ├─ route.go             - Assigns function to all route calls.
 │    ├─ utils                  - Contains logic for common used functions across the API │      ├─ id_generator.go      - Logic for generating unique ID.
-├─ test/                       - Contains unit tests for the application │    ├─ ping_test.http         - Ping test to see if server is online │    ├─ test1.json             - Example of reciepts to test the API
+├─ test/                       - Contains test data
+│    ├─ ping_test.http         - Ping test to see if server is online
+│    ├─ test1.json             - Example of reciepts to test the API
 │    ├─ test2.json             - Another example of reciepts to test the API